Orstando/installer/README.md

 # Python Installer

-A simple Python project for installing custom EXEs.
+A simple Python project for installing custom EXEs in a ZIP file from the internet.
-Will be put into a project that does things similar to [Ninite](https://ninite.com/) (https://ninite.com/)

 ## Features